Syndicats/llm-cli-cheatsheet/README.md

 ## Usage

-1. install `llm` from Simon Willison, install introductions can be found [here](https://llm.datasette.io/en/latest/setup.html)
+1. install `llm` from Simon Willison, install instructions can be found [here](https://llm.datasette.io/en/latest/setup.html)
 2. configure the default model you would like to use with `llm models default <modelid>`
 3. clone this repository and source the `llm-cli-cheatsheet` with the following command `source llm-cli-cheatsheet`